jagadishb1409/pythontutorials/016-Networking with Sockets and Requests/readme.md

 s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 ````

-In this example, we're creating a socket object s using the socket module.
+In this example, we're creating a socket object 's' using the 'socket' module.
 AF_INET specifies the address family (in this case, IPv4), and SOCK_STREAM specifies the type of socket (in this case, a TCP socket).

 ### Connecting to a Remote Host